 RSSI is a classic way (albeit ad hoc?) of measuring the signal strength for a wireless devices (such as an 802.11b access point).
-As far as I know, it is not usually reported in dB, but some more-or-less liner scale.
+As far as I know, it is not actually reported in dB, but some more-or-less liner scale.
 In fact the wrt54g "wl" command itself claims that RSSI and NOISE are reported in dB, but observed data contradict this.
 Note also that...

 both numbers are reported as negative numbers (which is consistent with the logarithmic dB scale), but you can easily observe that they don't act like log scales.
-Also, a supposedly-standard way of measuring signal quality is to subtract these values, which would not be right for dB (where the ratio would be the right thing to compute).

 Typical acceptable values for rssi on the wrt54g and wrt54gs are between -70 and -90.
 Noise should be 5 or more units less than rssi but even when noise and rssi are about the same the device may work well.